awheels/awheels.github.io/_posts/2016-11-27-organizing-my-teaching-with-google-sheets-and-trello.markdown

 images:
   - images/googlesheet-unit-plan.jpg
 excerpt:
-  Over the past several weeks I have been using a combination of Google Sheets an Trello for planning and organizing my teaching.
+  Over the past several weeks I have been using a combination of Google Sheets and Trello for planning and organizing my teaching.
 It has been amazing!
 It has reduced my level of stress immensely!
 ---

 Over the past several weeks I have been using a combination of Google Sheets and Trello for planning and organizing my teaching.
 It has been amazing!
 This is one of the first times that I have felt like I have a clear picture of where I am at on the giant list of things that I need to get done.
 So here is a breakdown of my three systems and how I've been using them.
 I've included links to the templates, so feel free to make copies for yourself.<br><br>